theflutterfactory/AndroidRetrofitExample/README.md

 + Testing, Testing, Testing (primarily Junit and Espresso)
 + Some useful animations
 + Adding some color to the app

+All original code.
+Feel free to fork, clone, contribute, etc

 ![2014-10-22 11_35_09](screenshots/animated.gif)